AbberiorInstruments/ImspectorDocs/docs/data/deconvolution.rst

 will show too much blur, in the end, even the noise in the image will be translated to a crumbling structure, clearly representing artifacts. [#]_

-.. [#] So the origin of the internal coordinate syste is at the center of the stack.
+.. [#] So the origin of the internal coordinate system is at the center of the stack.
 .. [#] Will be microns or nm in most cases.
 Given is the edge length of the field of view.
 A unit is not given, however all parameters later on have to have the same units, whatever they are.
 .. [#] The normalization in this case is so that the maximum of the stack 1 (in the center).
 Although sometimes deconvolution algorithms expect a integral over the PSF of one (to resemble a probability distribution) this